 Following the successful implementation of a one-year pilot Results-Based Financing (RBF) program in 2018, funded by Deerfield Foundation in two districts in Uganda, LG decided to scale the RBF to three additional districts.
-The RBF scale-up program, which began implementation in October 2020 for a duration of 27 months, aimed to drive improved cost-effectiveness and quality of community health services targeting underserved and at-risk populations.
+The RBF scaleup program, which began implementation in October 2020 for a duration of 27 months, aimed to drive improved cost-effectiveness and quality of community health services targeting underserved and at-risk populations.
 The scale-up program was implemented in the pilot districts - Masaka and Kyotera - and three additional districts - Mafubira, Lira, and Wobulenzi, targeting approximately 2,000 CHWs.
 Building on the lessons from the pilot, the RBF scale-up design included a stronger focus on cost-effectiveness by placing greater emphasis on improvements in CHW productivity to achieve results (as opposed to increasing the number of CHWs).
 In addition, USAID DIV was interested in testing how the design could place a greater emphasis on quality-of-service delivery.
-As a result, the RBF design
+As a result, the RBF design included three quality metrics (client knowledge, client satisfaction, and CHW competence) and four quality safeguards (unique households' coverage, CHW supervision, in-facility delivery, and PNC visits).

-1 Capacity Statement Living Goods 2022: Living Goods supports digitally enabled community health workers to save lives at scale.
+Capacity Statement Living Goods 2022: Living-Goods, supports-digitally enabled commu nity health workers to-save lives at scale. bid.
+2022-2026 Strategic Highners Goods supports digitally enabled commu ed, Digitally-Enabled Community Health